m-byteforge/Spaceship/README.md

 # Spaceship Game

 **Spaceship Game** is a 2D arcade-style game built in Unity where you pilot a spaceship through space, dodging meteors (boulders) and collecting energy orbs to survive.
 Progress through three levels, each with a unique spaceship model designed in Blender.
-Play the game directly on your PC [here]

 ## About the Game

 Navigate a spaceship in a top-down 2D view, avoiding boulders and collecting orbs to earn points and advance through three increasingly difficult levels.
 Originally planned as a 3D game, it was switched to 2D using Unity’s 2D tools for timely completion.
 Features include:

 - Three unique spaceship models (Blender).

 ## Game Rules

 - **Objective**: Reach 365 points to complete all levels (165 for Level 2, 265 for Level 3).
 - **Controls**:
   - Move: `W`, `A`, `S`, `D` or arrow keys.